hoepeyemi/coxy/frontend/MOBILE_RESPONSIVE_GUIDE.md

 - **♿ Accessibility**: Touch-friendly and screen-reader compatible
 - **🔄 Smooth Transitions**: Responsive animations and interactions

-The mobile-responsive design ensures that users can effectively hunt for memecoins and monitor TikTok/Telegram data regardless of their device! 📱✨
+The mobile-responsive design ensures that users can effectively hunt for domains and monitor TikTok/Telegram data regardless of their device! 📱✨